-The surface waters (top 7 m) were well-oxygenated and complied with surface water quality guidelines throughout the summer.
+The surface waters (top 7 m) in Clear Lake were well-oxygenated and complied with surface water quality guidelines throughout the summer.
 In water depths deeper than 7 m, the amount of dissolved oxygen (DO) and water temperature declined rapidly.
-The oxygen level in surface layers of Clear Lake was within the acceptable range for surface water quality, according to Alberta Environment guidelines (DO $\geq$ 5.0 mg/L).
+Despite near-anoxic conditions at the lake bed, the oxygen level in surface layers of Clear Lake was within the acceptable range for surface water quality, according to Alberta Environment guidelines (DO $\geq$ 5.0 mg/L).
+The deeper waters of the lake were anoxic (DO = 0 mg/L) from 12 - 18m on 26 June, 19 August, and 8 September.
+On 29 July the anoxic zone was larger, extending from 8 - 18m.

-There is a noticeable change in water temperature and dissolved oxygen in the upper layers of Clear Lake between 24 July and 16 September.
+There is a noticeable change in water temperature and dissolved oxygen in the upper layers of Clear Lake between 29 July and 8 September.
 Upper layers cooled between July and September, although hypolimnetic (bottom) layers remained isolated.
-The change in thermocline depth corresponded to a change in chemocline depth (i.e. the depth at which DO changes rapidly).
-The results may also be due to differences in sample location.
-For example, the data recorded for July did not exceed 10m depth.
-The data for September were collected at >17m depth.
-It is unlikely that water inputs to Clear Lake changed during this time frame.
-Rather, samples were more likely collected at different locations, and hence different depths, in the lake.
+The change in thermocline depth corresponded to a change in chemocline depth from 7m to 11m (i.e. the depth at which DO changes rapidly).